stormchaserroleplaying/stormchaserRPG/Talents/Species/Dragonkin/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 20 Character Points<br>**Prerequisite:** Metallic Dragonkin Phenotype
+#### **Cost:** 20 Character Points<br>**Prerequisite:** Metallic Dragonkin Phenotype and 3rd level spells or a d6 martial die

-As an action you can use your breath weapon's destructive energy in new ways.
+Using 2 actions you can use your breath weapon's destructive energy in new ways.
 Your phenotype determines the size and shape of the exhalation.
 When you use this trait, choose one of the following:

 - **Enervating Breath.** When you use your enervating breath, make a trained Constitution attack roll vs the Constitution defence of each creature in the area.
 On a hit, a creature becomes incapacitated until the start of your next turn.